ThinhPhamWannabeCoder/DataCleaning/README.md

 ## Overview

 This repository contains a set of scripts for data cleaning tasks using the Pandas library in Python.
-The primary script, located in the `dataCleaningInPandas` directory, is designed to clean and preprocess data stored in the `source` directory.
+The primary script, located in the `dataCleaningInPandas` directory, is designed to clean and preprocess data stored in the `source` directory so that the final clean dataset will be save in `destination` directory

 ## Project Structure

+- **`dataCleaningInPandas/`**: Directory containing the main data cleaning/ exploring script with.
 - **`source/`**: Directory containing the source data files.
-- **`dataCleaningInPandas/`**: Directory containing the main data cleaning/ exploring script with.
+- **`destination/`**: Directory containing the result data files

 ## Getting Started